haxxinen/dockero-infosec/patator/README.md

 #### 3. Test

-The following will check if all `patator` modules are in fit to run.
+The following will check if all `patator` modules are installed.
 ```
 # modules=`docker run --rm patator 2>&1 | grep '+.*:.*' | tr -d '+' | awk -F ':' '{print $1}' | tr -d ' '`
 # for i in $modules; do docker run --rm patator $i 2>&1 | grep 'ERROR:.*required to run' && echo " - MODULE: $i"; done